LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - Variables, methods, and expressions of a program are typically not typed
 - Every object and value has a type
 - Run-time system checks that operations are applied to expected arguments
+- Static languages need to performe some checks dynamically at run-time (i.e type-casting)

 ### Overview of Type Systems in OO-Languages